Taypapen/Production_Lipreading/README.md

 If training a model:
 Download LRW Dataset (https://www.robots.ox.ac.uk/~vgg/data/lip_reading/lrw1.html)

+If having issues with ffmpeg, download from ffmpeg.org/download and place executable ffmpeg and ffprobe in main directory.
+(Allows command line version of app to run on MacOS)

 ## Lip Reading App

 To run app, activate created conda environment, cd to the correct directory and use command: